chingu-voyages/v44-tier2-team-18/README.md

 3. `git add <filename>` or `git add .`(all of the files in your branch)

-4. Commit to your branch using keywords: feat, fix, style, refactor, docs before your comment `git commit -m "keywords: <comment>"`.
+4. Commit to your branch using keywords: "feat, fix, style, refactor, docs" before your comment `git commit -m "keywords: <comment>"`.
 For example: `git commit -m "feat: Create footer section"`

 5. `git remote add origin https://github.com/chingu-voyages/v44-tier2-team-18.git`(only for the first time of this project)